Pilgrimage Church of Saint John of Nepomuk: Ground plan

 The central church along with its adjacent cloister is uniformly projected and built structure.
 Architecture of this building is very minimalistic and enormously effective.
 It combines Baroque and Gothic elements which in fact points to the age when John of Nepomuk lived, worked and was martyred.
 The construction of church is based on geometry of circle while constantly repeating number five as a reference to Nepomuk's five stars.
 Those stars, according to a legend, appeared above his body when he had died.

 This is a good example of how Santini used to project his structures—practically just by using compass to draft whole building on arcs of circles which radius was generally multiple of building's module.
-In case of church of Saint Jan Nepomuk Santini used number 5, Nepomuk's stars, number 3 which references to the Trinity, and number 6 which references to Saint Mary because John of Nepomuk was perceived as her adorer.
+In case of church of Saint John Nepomuk, Santini used number 5, Nepomuk's stars, number 3 which references to the Trinity, and number 6 which references to Saint Mary because John of Nepomuk was perceived as her adorer.
 Therefore, on the perimeter of church take turns five chapels with triangular ground plan and five with oval ground plan.
 At the same time the whole church resembles cut through choir of a Gothic cathedral and its buttress.
 The centrality of Nepomuk's church builds up a vertical as a symbolical phenomenon.
 This very vertical tends to raise visitors look up to the symbolical heaven.